dotnet/csharplang/proposals/csharp-7.0/tuples.md

 **ISSUE:** Is 'stack' a defined term in this context?

 An implicit tuple conversion is a standard conversion.
-It applies between two tuple types of equal arity when there is any implicit conversion between each corresponding pair of types.
+It applies between two tuple types of equal arity when there is any implicit conversion between each corresponding pair of element types.

-**ISSUE:** Re 'arity' does this mean number of elements, with their types and names?
-In any event, perhaps we should define this in terms of tuples and consistently use it throughout, as in, "The arity of a tuple is ...".

 An explicit tuple conversion is a standard conversion.
-It applies between two tuple types of equal arity when there is any explicit conversion between each corresponding pair of types.
+It applies between two tuple types of equal arity when there is any explicit conversion between each corresponding pair of element types.

 A tuple conversion can be classified as a valid instance conversion or an extension method invocation as long as all element conversions are applicable as instance conversions.

-On top of the member-wise conversions implied by target typing, implicit conversions between tuple types themselves are allowed.
+On top of the member-wise conversions implied by implicit typing, implicit conversions between tuple types themselves are allowed.

-### Target typing
+### Implicit typing

 > Add this section after [Anonymous function conversions and method group conversions](../../spec.md#Anonymous-function-conversions-and-method-group-conversions)

-A tuple literal is "target typed" when used in a context specifying a tuple type.
-The tuple literal has a "conversion from expression" to any tuple type, as long as the element expressions of the tuple literal have an implicit conversion to the element types of the tuple type.
+A tuple literal is implictly typed when used in a context specifying a tuple type.
+The tuple literal has a "conversion from expression" to any tuple type, as long as the element expressions of the tuple literal have an implicit conversion to the corresponding element types of the tuple type.

 \[Example:
 ```csharp